-Change the Blink code so it only blinks the LED while pin 2 is LOW: Define a global integer (int) variable pushbutton.
-Set it to 2 in your setup().
-In your loop() code, use if (digitalRead(button)==LOW) {...}.
+Change the Blink code so it only blinks the LED while pin 2 is LOW: Add int pushbutton = 2; above your setup() function.
+Use if (digitalRead(pushbutton)==LOW) {...} inside your loop() function.
 Don't forget the curly braces and the double equal sign.
-Now, the LED will only blink while you press the pushbutton!
+Now, the LED will only blink while you press the pushbutton.